 The CIS Support team have worked with CIS colleagues, the copy-edit support team and the MECIR standards and Cochrane Style Manual to create template text for search methods in a protocol.
 Use of the text is optional and it can be adapted to reflect a Group's local practices.
 The text is available on the Information Specialists Portal, under the section on Searching: reporting.

 See Section 11.8 Writing an abstract in the Cochrane Handbook for more details on this topic.

 The abstract should be no more than 400 words long, and as the abstract will be published in MEDLINE and Science Citation Index it must be written as a standalone document.

 Abstracts should always use the active voice, for example ‘we searched MEDLINE', rather than ‘MEDLINE was searched’.

-In the search methods section, the abstract should list the sources searched in the same order as they are listed in the main text (Specialized Register, CENTRAL, MEDLINE, Embase, US National Institutes of Health Ongoing Trials Register ClinicalTrials.gov, World Health Organization International Clinical Trials Registry Platform, Other sources...), including the dates of search.
+In the search methods section, the abstract should list the sources searched in the same order as they are listed in the main text e.g. Specialised Register, CENTRAL, MEDLINE, Embase, ClinicalTrials.gov, World Health Organization International Clinical Trials Registry Platform (ICTRP), including the dates of search.
 Any other searches, e.g. of adverse effects information, should be briefly outlined.

-It is okay to use the generic phrase ‘reference lists of articles’ for searching bibliographies.
+It is possible to use the generic phrase ‘reference lists of articles’ for searching bibliographies.

 When reporting contact with pharmaceutical companies, it is preferable to use ‘we contacted pharmaceutical companies’ rather than listing of all the pharmaceutical companies that were contacted.